mahlenmorris/VCVRack/Memory.md

 # The Memory Ensemble
 A Memory ensemble is a set of at least some of these modules next to each other (like extensions).
 The modules in a single ensemble can be in any order from left-to-right, with the exception that the required Memory module is always the left-most module.

-Each non-Memory module has a small light near the top edge of the module; when a module is connected to a Memory (by being in a group of these modules), then it's light will be lit.
+Each non-Memory module has a small light near the top edge of the module; when a module is connected to a Memory (by being in a group of these modules), then its light will be lit.
 For some modules, that light will be a color; that color is the same as the color that will be shown for the module in the Depict visualizer.

 ![Connecting](images/ConnectedTall.png)